 If you conduct a Google or Bing search today, the SERP looks very different.

-The demand for instant answers and information has transformed the face of SERPs in 2020.
+The demand for instant answers and information has transformed the face of SERPs in recent years.
 Rather than just a list of links, the SERP is now populated with ads, featured snippets, local packs, videos, and more.

 What are the main Google SERP features?